aseelaaaa/ISEA-labs/README.md

 # ISEA-labs
-Linux lab notes and learning process for IDEA
+Linux lab notes and learning process for ISEA